 There are two sections.
 The first section teaches you how to initially set your grind range and coffee doses.
 In the US, the prevalence of latte drinking has resulted in many cafes using grind settings that are much too coarse, and doses that are much too high, for straight espresso.
 The result is that they taste much too bitter and sour.
 The second section teaches you how to analyze the taste of the shot in a way that allows you to adjust the taste balance to your liking.
 This is the way the best baristas fine tune their shots.
 Knowing which taste details go with which shot preparation details is the fastest way to improve your skills.

 Initial Calibration of your Grinder You will need a scale that reads to 0.1 grams, fresh coffee, an espresso grinder, an espresso machine with its stock double basket that has no restrictor.

 - Set your grinder so when pinching the grinds you feel a very fine granularity, just a little coarser than powder.

 - Load your stock double basket with 12 grams of coffee.

 - Adjust the grind until you get a shot that weighs 20 to 25 grams in 30 seconds. (when timing the shot count the dwell time, the time between turning on the pump and seeing the first drop, at 50%)

-- This is you finest grind setting, suitable for light roasts, very acidic coffees, or otherwise very pwoerful tasting coffees
+- This is your finest grind setting, suitable for light roasts, very acidic coffees, or otherwise very powerful tasting coffees

 - Repeat the procedure using a dose of 16 grams and a coarser grind.
 The setting that gets you 20 to 25 grams in 30 seconds as before will be your coarsest grind setting, to be used for very bland tasting coffees